Medi Weightloss Clinics Review - Does This Custom Plan Really Work?

-According to our research, if there is one particular part of a weight-loss program considered burdensome, such as location of clinics, the chances of long-term success is quite low.
+According to our research, if there is one particular part of a weight-loss program considered burdensome, such as location of clinics, the chances of long-term success is quite small.
 Therefore, if Medi Weightloss Clinics don’t have local offices, this could be a major problem.

 The Science – “Real Support?”

 According to the company website, Medi Weightloss Clinics offer physician-supervised medical weight-loss (PDF) plans.
-While the plan seeks to refine your lifestyle choices and some have noticed results, there’s no scientific research supporting the claims.
+While the program seeks to refine your lifestyle choices and some have noticed results, there’s no scientific research supporting the claims.
 We at DietSpotlight look for documented science to back-up the provided information.
 When that is not provided, we expect the dieter to keep looking for a solution.

 The Bottom Line – Do Medi Weightloss Clinics Work?